Minnesota vs. Nebraska: Odds, spread, over/under - August 31

 Minnesota vs. Nebraska: Odds, spread, over/under and other Vegas lines - August 31

-The Minnesota Golden Gophers (0-0) will square off against a fellow Big Ten opponent, the Nebraska Cornhuskers (0-0) in a matchup on Thursday, August 31, 2023 at Huntington Bank Stadium.
-The Cornhuskers will try to pull off an upset as 7.5-point underdogs.
-The over/under is 43.5 in the outing.
+The Minnesota Golden Gophers (0-0) will play their Big Ten-rival, the Nebraska Cornhuskers (0-0) in a matchup on Thursday, August 31, 2023 at Huntington Bank Stadium.
+The Golden Gophers are considerable favorites in this one, with the spread posted at 7.5 points.
+The over/under is set at 43.5 in the contest.

 In this article, you will take a look at the spread and odds across multiple sportsbooks for the Minnesota vs. Nebraska matchup.